Human chimera: Chimera identification

-Non-artificial chimerism is so rare that there have only been 100 confirmed cases in humans.
-However, this may be due to the fact that humans might not be aware that they have this condition to begin with.
-There are usually no signs or symptoms for chimerism other than a few physical symptoms such as hyper-pigmentation, hypo-pigmentation, or possessing two different colored eyes.
+Non-artificial chimerism has traditionally been considered to be rare due the low amount of reported cases in medical literature.
+However, this may be due to the fact that humans might not often be aware of this condition to begin with.
+There are usually no signs or symptoms for chimerism other than a few physical symptoms such as hyper-pigmentation, hypo-pigmentation, Blaschko's lines, body asymmetry or heterochromia iridum (possessing two different colored eyes).
 However, these signs do not necessarily mean an individual is a chimera and should only be seen as possible symptoms.
-Again, forensic investigation or curiosity over a failed maternity/paternity DNA test usually leads to the accidental discovery of this condition.
+Again, forensic investigation or curiosity over an unexpected maternity/paternity DNA test result usually leads to the accidental discovery of this condition.
 By simply undergoing a DNA test, which usually consists of either a swift cheek swab or a blood test, the discovery of the once unknown second genome is made, therefore identifying that individual as a chimera.

 Chimerism and intersex

 The concept of a "human hermaphrodite" resulting from chimerism is largely a misconception.
 Most intersex individuals are not chimeras, and most human chimeras are not observed to have intersex traits.
-Theoretically, if a gynandromorphic human chimera were to have fully functioning male and female gonad tissue, popular speculation suggests such an individual could self-fertilize; this hypothesis is backed by the fact that hermaphroditic animal species commonly reproduce in this way.
-However, no such case of functional self-fertilization has ever been documented in humans; many biologists have concluded that this form of "true hermaphroditism" does not occur in mammals, especially in humans.
-While humans are known to have sex characteristics that diverge from "true male" or "true female," these individuals fall under the social umbrella of intersex conditions and traits, and typically consider the term "hermaphrodite" to be a slur when applied to them.
+Theoretically, if a gynandromorphic human chimera were to have fully functioning male and female gonad tissue, such an individual could self-fertilize; this hypothesis is backed by the fact that hermaphroditic animal species commonly reproduce in this way, and it has been observed in a rabbit.
+However, no such case of functional self-fertilization has ever been documented in humans; and it is non-existent or extremely rare in mammals, especially in humans.
+While humans are known to have sex characteristics that diverge from typical males or typical females, these individuals fall under the social umbrella of intersex conditions and traits, and some consider the term "hermaphrodite" to be a slur when applied to them.